luloxi/evolution-DAO/README.md

 ## ⛳️ Checkpoint 2: Challenge 🌊

 `Khazum.sol` starts as a DAO contract where each proposal has a title, a deadline, and counters for votes on two nameless options.
-It takes ERC20 tokens as votes, in contrast to [Khazi.sol](https://github.com/luloxi/evolution-DAO/blob/khazi/packages/hardhat/contracts/Khazi.sol) that takes one vote per address (Hint: compare with Khazum.sol and spot how it's implemented).
+It takes ERC20 tokens as votes, in contrast to [Khazi.sol](https://github.com/luloxi/evolution-DAO/blob/khazi/packages/hardhat/contracts/Khazi.sol) that takes one vote per address (If you're curious, compare with Khazum.sol and spot how it's implemented).

 To complete this challenge, we're gonna address two issues with this poll: